andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 	- analagous to 'lord' or some other invocation, or maybe "[I see/See], she's biting her tongue"?
 	- => LIDAR, light detection? both a noun and verb?
 - **Lidar**.
 Summist knight perception mechanism, using grids of light
-	- => literally, LIDAR, Light Detection ARray.
+	- => literally, LIDAR, LIght Detection And Ranging.
 - **Luxatic**.
 Monoist (?) insult against Summists.
 Lunatic.
 	- => lux + lunatic
 - **Markup rag**.
 A flexible sheet of writeable memory that can make itself rigid for use.
 A tablet